Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 1.3  Open exiv2\msvc64\exiv2.sln
 1.4  What is build
 1.5  Building with zlib1.2.3
-1.6  Express editions of DevStudio
+1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)

 2    Design
 2.1  Architecture